Nauja/ue4-pixelperfect2d-sample/README.md

 ### Orthographic camera

 This sample uses a static orthographic camera positioned at the center of the screen.
-The viewport has a resolution of **512x448** pixels, the double of the SNES screen resolution, then the **OrthoWidth** parameter must be set to **512** pixels:
+The expected resolution of our viewport is
+**512x448** pixels, the double of the SNES screen resolution, that's why the **OrthoWidth** parameter must be set to **512** pixels:

 ![Camera](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/editor-camera.png)